 We’ll start with the important stuff: they’re not hallucinations, they’re not aliens, and you’re probably not suffering from some horrible disease.
 We’ll talk about a few of those things later – excepting aliens – but odds are you’re just experiencing some extremely normal visual phenomena known as phosphenes.

-Phosphenes can come in an almost limitless array of random forms, but for the most part they’re experienced as complex, shifting lightfields seen after an individual closes their eyes.
+Phosphenes can come in an almost limitless array of random forms.
+However, for the most part, they’re complex, shifting lightfields which someone will see after they close their eyes.

 You may also be dealing with simple afterimages, which occur when cells in the eye perceive light for long enough that they continue to send signals to the brain even after you move to a darker area or close your eyes.
 However, these aren’t particularly likely unless you’ve been recently staring at a light source.
 Nope, you’re probably seeing phosphenes.

 But how exactly are the two different?
 And what really causes phosphenes in the first place?

 An extremely common explanation for phosphenes is that they’re caused by the “background noise” made by our eyes when they’re at rest.

 Even if you’re not consciously using them, your eyes remain active.
 Not incredibly active by any stretch, but they’re still burning energy and firing off the odd electrical impulse.
 Put all of that together and it’s enough to stimulate visual cells and produce the odd, hazy patterns that characterize phosphenes.

 There’s another common brand of phosphene worth talking about though, and those are pressure phosphenes.
 Notice how using your hands to press or massage your eyelids can produce some minor eyelid fireworks – these are, again, phosphenes, just a different kind.

 Like regular their calmer cousins, pressure phosphenes take on an extraordinarily diverse range of appearances.
 They’ve been variously described as patches of blue light, rings, auras, and simple light or dark patches.